These buttery, chewy orange ginger and almond bars are full of festive flavour! They are the perfect partner to a cup of tea!

 When a recipe like this has just a handful of ingredients, the quality of the ingredients you use will make a huge difference to the bake.
 So I beg you, no margarine please!
 They won’t be the same at all.

 If you like, sprinkle the bars with flaked almonds before baking.

-can you freeze these orange and ginger bars?
+can you freeze these orange bars?

 Yes, they actually freeze quite well.
 Freeze the bars on a baking tray, then once they are solid, place in an airtight container or freezer bags.
 They will keep in the freezer for up to 3 months.